Published on September 10th, 2014 | by Ruben2

 Albariza, Barros and Arenas

 The Sherry region is an area of open, rolling hills and gentle slopes.
 While most people think it’s always sunny and it never rains in the region, this is not true.
 There is around 620 liters / m² of rainfall each year (in Belgium, known as a rainy country, we get around 800 l/m²).
 The big difference is that in Andalucía showers only occur during wintertime, usually in brisk tropical-style storms.
-The summers are very sunny, with more than 300 days of sunshine, and extremely hot with temperatures often touching 40°C.
+Summers are very sunny, with more than 300 days of sunshine, and extremely hot with temperatures often touching 40°C.

 If you take into account the fact that the D.O.
 Jerez-Xérès-Sherry does not allow any kind of additional irrigation, it may seem impossible for grapes to survive in this climate without drying out completely.
 The solution to this problem is in the unique soil, especially the Albariza soil, which is able to soak up the rain and deliver it during the summer.